dreamstax/kai-docs/README.md

-# [WIP] kai-docs
+# kai-docs
-Kai controller documentation site using starlight
+This repository contains the code and documentation for the [kai-docs](https://kai-docs.dreamstax.io) website.